Pregora

 How is the conception date calculated?

 For natural pregnancies: conception happens around ovulation, which is approximately 14 days after the first day of your last period (for a 28-day cycle).
 The formula: conception date = LMP + (cycle length − 14).
+If you only know your due date, conception date ≈ due date − 266 days.

 Can I tell exactly when I conceived?

 Not exactly — conception happens at fertilisation, which is within 24 hours of ovulation.
 Sperm can survive 5 days, so the 'when' is technically a 5-day window.
 The most likely day is on or one day after ovulation.
+For paternity questions, a 10-14 day window is typically used.

 How accurate is the conception calculator?

 For regular 28-day cycles with known LMP, accurate within ±3 days.
 Irregular cycles introduce more variation.
-Early ultrasound is the most accurate way to confirm dating.
+Early ultrasound (weeks 7-13) is the most accurate way to confirm dating.

 Why do due dates use 280 days but conception only 266?